Gatineau Hot Air Balloon Festival: Fatal accident and festival departure (2001-2002)

+Boileau was the communication director of the City of Gatineau from October 2013 to December 2022.
+Her Excellency the Right Honourable Mary Simon, Governor General of Canada, present Meritorious Service Decorations (Civil Division) to Jean Boileau in March 2024 for is implication on the développement of the Gatineau hot air balloon festival around the world.

 Notable singing performers and attendance during the history of the festival

 Several well-known artists performed during the Festival over the course of its history since 1988.
 Among those included: